 Second Order Diffraction through a Monochromator – Common Errors in Fluorescence Spectroscopy

-In this post we discuss the phenomena of second order diffraction through a monochromator and the problems it can cause in fluorescence spectroscopy.
+In this Spectral School tutorial we discuss the phenomena of second order diffraction through a monochromator and the problems it can cause in fluorescence spectroscopy.

 What is Second Order Diffraction?

 In fluorescence spectroscopy, monochromators are used to select the excitation and emission wavelengths.
 A typical fluorescence spectrometer will consist of two monochromators; an excitation monochromator to select the desired excitation wavelength and an emission monochromator to select which wavelength reaches the detector.
 Monochromators utilise diffraction gratings in order to isolate the desired wavelength from incident broadband light.
 The broadband light is shone on the diffraction grating and the different wavelengths that comprise the light are diffracted at different angles in order to satisfy the grating equation,

 where m is the order of the diffraction, λ is the wavelength of the diffracted light, d is the groove spacing of the grating, is the angle between the incident light and the grating normal, θί is the angle between the diffracted light and the grating normal.
 It can be seen that for constant each wavelength of light will be diffracted at a different angle which allows the monochromator to isolate the desired wavelength.
 It can also be seen that for constant and constant λ the equation is satisfied with different angles depending on the diffraction order m which can take positive and negative integer values (…-2, -1, 0, 1, 2…).
 A value of ±1 is termed first order diffraction and occurs closet to the grating normal and is the highest in intensity.
 Similarly a value ±2 is known as second order diffraction and occurs at a shallower angle and is weaker in intensity.
 Diffraction at higher orders follows a similar pattern of increasing angle away from the normal and reducing intensity.